-Indicator 3.2, 3.3, and 5.3: Must include the children's use of dramatic play props and not just be imaginative conversations that sometimes occur while children play outside (pretending to be a princess in a castle, etc.)
+Indicator 3.2, 3.3, and 5.3: Must include the children's use of dramatic play props and not just be imaginative conversations that sometimes occur while children play outside (pretending to be a princess in a castle etc.)

-Indicator 5.1: Must be accessible 25 minutes.
-Wealth of props does not need a 2nd theme.
+Indicator 5.1: Wealth of props does not need a 2nd theme.
 Additionally, baby dolls, or other large dolls, that children can pretend to be adults with, are required.
 Smaller dolls, such as Barbies, do not meet the requirement.
-The amount of materials should be plentiful for the number of children allowed to play in the area at one time.